microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Two-Phase-Cache-Lookup.md

 The primary fix for this issue (beyond tuning some pathset-related parameters in BuildXL's configuration) is to make the weak fingerprints stronger, by adding more statically known inputs.
 This results in fewer pathsets per weak fingerprint.
+BuildXL has also implemented an 'augmented weak fingerprint' mechanism which associates common pathsets with weak fingerprints, for optimized lookup.